edwardlavender/patter/README.md

 For a full list of all functions, see `help(package = 'patter')`.

+For a glossary of key arguments, see `glossary`.

 ## Datasets

 For example datasets from the Movement Ecology of Flapper Skate project